Generic name: glatiramer (injection) [ gla-TIR-a-mer ]

 Common side effects include:

-redness, minor pain, itching, swelling, a lump, or skin changes where the injection was given.
+redness, pain, itching, swelling, or a lump where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.